 Good news, everyone!
 NASA has officially endorsed Marsha with a prize of almost $21,000 for its visionary proposal for a 3D printed vertical Martian habitat.
 The prizes marks the conclusion of the first level of Phase 3 of the 3D Printed Habitat Challenge.
 Jeffrey led the team at AI SpaceFactory, an architecture and technology company based in New York.

 Jeffrey is leading a Mars habitat design team at AI.
-Spacefactory contending for the selection in NASA’s 3D-Printed Habitat Challenge.
+Spacefactory contending for final selection in NASA’s 3D-Printed Habitat Challenge.
 His recent proposal, Marsha, has been short-listed as a top 10 design.
 Final judgement awaits!